quickapps/docs/en/developers/field-api.rst

 ``Users`` table has a custom field attached (first-name), and we are looking for all the users whose ``first-name`` starts with ``John``.

-Value vs Extra
+Value vs Raw
 ==============

-In the "Entity Example" above you might notice that each field attached to entities has two properties that looks pretty similar, ``value`` and ``extra``, as both are intended to store information.
+In the "Entity Example" above you might notice that each field attached to entities has two properties that looks pretty similar, ``value`` and ``raw``, as both are intended to store information.
 Here we explain the "why" of this.

 Field Handlers may store complex information or structures.
 For example, ``AlbumField`` handler may store a list of photos for each entity.
-In those cases you should use the ``extra`` property to store your array list of photos, while ``value`` property should always store a Human-Readable representation of your field’s value.
+In those cases you should use the ``raw`` property to store your array list of photos, while ``value`` property should always store a Human-Readable representation of your field’s value.

-In our ``AlbumField`` example, we could store an array list of file names and titles for a given entity under the ``extra`` property.
+In our ``AlbumField`` example, we could store an array list of file names and titles for a given entity under the ``raw`` property.
 And we could save photo’s titles as space-separated values under ``value``
 property:

 .. code:: php

-    // extra:
+    // raw:
     [photos] => [
         ['title' => 'OMG!', 'file' => 'omg.jpg'],
         ['title' => 'Look at this, lol', 'file' => 'cats-fighting.gif'],